Hertzole/docfx-to-astro/README.md

 Used in types slugs.
 By default, it will be `reference`, so your types will be `/reference/namespace.type`.
 Setting `base-slug` to something like `api` will result in a slug `/api/namespace.type`.
 Can also be left empty.

+### `group-by`

+Controls how documentation is organized.
+By default, documentation is grouped by `Assembly`.
+Setting this to `Namespace` will group types by their namespace instead.
+Valid values are:
+- `Assembly` (default) - Groups types by their containing assembly
+- `Namespace` - Groups types by their namespace

 ### `dont-clear`

 When set, the output directory will not be cleared before writing.
 By default, this is `false`.